How to save money when booking a luxury cruise

 Seascanner

 If you’re familiar with Skyscanner (deals on flights), Seascanner is the equivalent for cruises.
 The site lets you filter your cruise by destination, date, duration of stay and where you would like your cabin located.
-If you’re not sure about destination or any of the bigger details, you have the option of selecting what type of cruise you want, for example all inclusive, family cruise and even last-minute cruises.
-You can see ships based on the cruise line you have in mind.
-These include Celebrity Cruises, Holland America Line and Princess Cruises.
+If you’re not sure about your choice of destination or any of the other big details, you have the option of selecting what type of cruise you want, for example all inclusive, family cruise or even last-minute cruises.
+You can see ships based on the cruise line you have in mind, including Celebrity Cruises, Holland America Line and Princess Cruises.

 It’s always worth looking at the deals page on the site, which has a number of special discounts with codes and cruise line offers.
-At the time of writing, you can book an MSC Cruise with a £75 deposit, and P&O Cruises is offering £450 per person for onboard spending (subject to terms and conditions).
-Seascanner also has a hidden page called ‘Seascanner Super Six’.
+At the time of writing, you can book an MSC Cruise with a £1 deposit, and Princess Cruises is offering up to £400 per person for onboard spending (subject to terms and conditions).
+Seascanner also has a special page called ‘Seascanner Super Six’.
 This is a collection of six hand-picked cruises each week by the site, which they think offer the best deals.

 My Kind of Cruise